Mikaela/mikaela.github.io/n/gpg.md

 the `expire` command in `--edit-key` and the key is valid again when the update is reimported to gpg keyrings by other people.

-Keybase note: To publish the key `keybase pgp select --multi` (where multi is required for multiple PGP keys per account and to submit changes to it, `keybase pgp update --all` (where --all is again necessary only if you have multiple keys).
+## Keybase

----
+To publish the key `keybase pgp select --multi` (where multi is required for multiple PGP keys per account) and to submit changes to it, `keybase pgp update --all` (where --all is again necessary only if you have multiple keys).

 ## Claws-mail note that is somewhat related.